roval015/embedded-analytics/README.md

 - docker run -ip 5000:5000 embedded-analytics

 to re-buld the docker image after doing some edits on the source code
-- docker build -t embedded analytics .
+- docker build -t embedded-analytics .

+test username and password
+- hello@gmail.com
+- user1234